lots-of-things/su_chef/README.md

 ## Instructions

+### 0. Install a ton of ROS stuff

+ROS is quite surprisingly awkward to set up, but follow along [here](http://wiki.ros.org/melodic/Installation/Ubuntu) and it should get you close to set up.
+You will probably also have to add more packages as you go through using something like `sudo apt-get install ros-melodic-PACKAGE`.

 ### 1. upload braccio_ros to assembled Braccio
 First you need an assembled and working Arduino Braccio arm.

+You'll also need to install ROS for Arduino following the instructions [here](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup) as well as adding the specific library in `libraries/BraccioLibRos` following the instructions [here](https://www.arduino.cc/en/guide/libraries).

-You can use the Arduino IDE to upload the `braccio_ros/braccio_ros.ino` file to the Arduino running the bot.
+Then you can use the Arduino IDE to upload the `braccio_ros/braccio_ros.ino` file to the Arduino running the Braccio arm.

-## 2. build project
+### 2. build project

 Clone this repo into the src folder of a catkin workspace.
 ```